 |40-45 Minutes||Wear Time Publications in adults: Holder et al. (2019)|

 |45-55 Minutes||Best Practices/Clinical Applications & clinical tips for programming and counseling current patients|

-René H. Gifford, Ph.D, CCC-A, is a Professor in the Department of Hearing and Speech Sciences at Vanderbilt University Medical Center.
-She is the Director of the Cochlear Implant Program at the medical center as well as the Cochlear Implant Research Laboratory.
-Her NIH-funded research investigates auditory perception and spatial hearing abilities for individuals using combined electric and acoustic stimulation (EAS), hearing preservation with cochlear implantation, as well as the impact of peripheral auditory processing on speech, language, and literacy for children with cochlear implants.
-She has published over 100 peer-reviewed papers and authored a book, now in its 2nd edition, entitled “Cochlear Implant Patient Assessment: Evaluation of Candidacy, Performance, and Outcomes.”
+René H. Gifford, Ph.D., CCC-A, is a professor in the Department of Hearing and Speech Sciences with a joint appointment in the Department of Otolaryngology.
+She is currently the Director of the Cochlear Implant Program at the Vanderbilt Bill Wilkerson Center as well as the Associate Director of Implantable Hearing Technologies.
+Her current research interests include combined electric and acoustic stimulation (EAS) with cochlear implantation, hearing preservation with cochlear implantation, preoperative prediction of postoperative outcomes with implants, speech perception for adults and children with cochlear implants, and spatial hearing abilities of individuals with unilateral and bilateral cochlear implants.
+Dr. Gifford has published over eighty peer-reviewed articles and book chapters, and she authored a book in 2013 entitled “Cochlear Implant Patient Assessment: Evaluation of Candidacy, Performance, and Outcomes.”